Gua sha: Safety and effectiveness

-Gua sha is a pseudomedicine.
-Proponents make a wide range of claims for its supposed effectiveness for conditions including infection, constipation, and respiratory disease.
-There is no good evidence to support these claims.
+Gua sha is a pseudoscience.
+Proponents make a wide range of claims for its effectiveness for conditions including infection, constipation, and respiratory disease.
+It lacks high-quality evidence of clinical benefit, relying on misinterpreted physiological markers.

 Gua sha can cause tissue damage.
 It nearly always causes minor skin trauma, including redness, bruising, or dermatitis.

 The negative side effects of gua sha range from minor ones - including dermatitis, burns and blood in the urine - to rare major ones including bleeding in the brain and severe injuries requiring skin grafts.

 The risk of infection is a significant concern if tools are not properly sterilized or if open wounds are present.
 While no documented cases of blood-borne pathogen transmission (e.g., hepatitis) have been directly linked to gua sha, the potential exists, particularly in informal settings.

 Cross-cultural perceptions and misunderstandings

 In immigrant communities, particularly among Vietnamese, Cambodian, and Indonesian diaspora, gua sha (or its local variants) remains a common home remedy.
 In the United States, healthcare providers in areas with large Southeast Asian populations, such as Orange County, California, frequently encounter patients with sha marks.
 However, these marks have been mistaken for signs of physical abuse, leading to legal and cultural misunderstandings.

 In the 1980s, Vietnamese immigrants in the U.S. expressed distrust toward Western medical providers, partly due to fears of being reported for child abuse when practicing cạo gió on their children.
 U.S. physicians are legally obligated to report suspected abuse, regardless of cultural context, complicating cross-cultural healthcare interactions.